 The truth is: You can climb, but you are requested NOT to.

 I supposed it is a way to satisfy the needs of the tourists to climb the rock out of pride, achievement, and ownership.
 The climb was promoted in the 1940s, and I am sure a lot of people would want to do that.
-Therefore, I was confused about this contradictory situation of native’s traditional law and modern tourist’s law.
+Therefore, I was confused about this contradictory situation of native’s traditional law and modern tourist law.
 Today, the debate continues…

 Safety: The climb also depends on the weather condition as it could be extremely hot in the summertime, and it is actually quite dangerous to climb the rock because it is much steeper and higher than you imagine.
-The rock is a smooth, vertical surface with no shades and no surface to grab hold.
+The rock is a smooth, vertical surface with no shades and no surface to grab hold of.
 It would be very challenging to climb up the rock.
-Even if you got up there, there’s nothing to hold on to and one wrong step might cause some serious damages.
+Even if you got up there, there’s nothing to hold on to and one wrong step might cause some serious damage.
 Tourists might also suffer from heatstroke, dehydration, and dizziness before they come back down.

 Besides, the top of Uluru is 348 meters – higher than the Eiffel tower (a 95-story high building).
 At least 35 people have died while attempting to climb Uluru and many others have been injured.